NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5 =
+This update adds the ability to configure which columns are visible in the bookings table.
+It works with the Custom Fields addon.
+If you have added fields using custom code, please read the release notification at themeofthecrop.com before updating.

 = 1.4.10 =
 This update includes a new Spanish translation and a few minor fixes.
 Updating isn't necessary for most people.